Breast Reduction

 As of today, breast reduction is the only cosmetic procedure, surgical or otherwise, that can significantly reduce the size of the breasts.
 A non-surgical equivalent to breast reduction surgery has yet to be discovered, and we encourage you to be wary of any product or exercise that is alleged to produce similar results, as such methods can be unsafe.

-As an experienced and qualified Specialist Plastic Surgeon, Dr Milovic can determine whether you are a good candidate for breast reduction surgery.
-He will thoroughly examine your history to ensure you qualify.
-As such, we ask that you prepare an up-to-date list of all the medications you are taking or have taken, providing as much detail as you can about past surgeries, reactions to surgery, other health issues (physical and mental) and any allergies you may have.
+To potentially determine whether you are a good candidate for breast reduction surgery, Dr Milovic can thoroughly examine your health history.
+As such, we ask that you prepare an up-to-date list of all the medications you are taking or have taken, providing as much detail as you can about past surgeries, reactions to surgery, other health issues (physical and mental), and any allergies you may have.

 Does breast reduction surgery require anaesthesia?